nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ./metro-ansible vsd_sa_upgrade_deploy.yml -vvvv
 ```

 At this point, VSD node is upgraded.
-You are ready to move on to the VSC node.
 If you experience a failure before the VSD install script runs, retry playbook vsd_sa_upgrade_deploy.yml.
 If that fails again or the failure comes after the VSD install script runs, destroy the VMs manually or use vsd_destroy.yml, then retry starting at step 5.

 7. Set the VSD upgrade complete flag